mblayman/mattlayman.com/content/blog/2018-11-29-decipher-python-ast.md

 2. The raw list of tokens is transformed to build an Abstract Syntax Tree, AST, which is the subject we will explore more in this post.
-   An AST is a collection nodes
-   which are linked together
-   based on the grammar
-   of the Python language.
+   An AST is a collection of nodes which are linked together based on the grammar of the Python language.